 Vitamin D3 Supplementation

 About half of the world’s population does not receive enough sunshine (UVB radiation) to produce Vitamin D naturally year round, this has resulted in an estimated 1 billion people being deficient in the hormone.
-Deficiency in vitamin D increases the risk factor in mortality, this makes it a crucial nutrient to supplement with on a daily bases.
-Furthermore, if one is experiencing issues with either the liver or kidneys it is crucial to make sure the one is supplementing with Vitamin D3.
+Deficiency in vitamin D increases the risk factor in mortality, this makes it a crucial nutrient to supplement with on a daily base.
+Furthermore, if one is experiencing issues with either the liver or kidneys it is crucial to make sure the one is supplementing with vitamin d3.